rseemann/react-native-blockable-webview/README.md

 `BlockableWebView` component receives all the WebView props plus two more:

-- `navigationBlockingPolicies` which is an array with the policies that will be used to block the navigation;
+- `navigationBlockingPolicies` which is an array with the policies that will be used to block the navigation.
+A policy is an object that contains [Regular Expressions](https://developer.mozilla.org/en/docs/Web/JavaScript/Guide/Regular_Expressions) that will be used to check the state - `currentURL`, `url` and `navigationType` (iOS only).
 - `onNavigationBlocked` which is the callback function that will be called once at least one of the policies is fulfilled.
 It receives the `NativeEvent` just at any other WebView loading callback.

 For further uses please check the example project.